Get all the latest data for Tamarindo

 Can I legally rent out property on my visa in Tamarindo right now?

-You do not need to live in Costa Rica to rent out your Tamarindo property, and many foreign owners manage their rentals remotely through property managers or HOA services.
+You do not need to live in Costa Rica to rent out a Tamarindo property, because many foreign owners use local property managers for bookings, cleaning, maintenance, guest support, and filings.

 We cover everything there is to know about buying and renting out in Tamarindo here.